aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 ### Runtime configuration

-* **Local development**: uses the local file [application_properties.json](./application_properties.json)
+ When running on Amazon Managed Service for Apache Flink the runtime configuration is read from *Runtime Properties*.

-* **On Amazon Managed Service for Apache Fink**: define Runtime Properties, using Group ID and property names based on the content of [application_properties.json](./application_properties.json)
+ When running locally, the configuration is read from the [`resources/flink-application-properties-dev.json`](resources/flink-application-properties-dev.json) file located in the resources folder.

-For this application, the configuration properties to specify are:
+Runtime parameters:

 | Group ID        | Key                    | Mandatory | Example Value (default for local)    | Notes                         |
 |-----------------|------------------------|-----------|--------------------------------------|-------------------------------|